-In addition to the points made in Appendix B, there are particular matters in the context of public safety and fire safety which may be considered in connection with theatres and cinemas.
-The principle remains that conditions must be necessary and will be established through risk assessment and standardised conditions will be avoided.
-The points that follow are those which will be taken into account by the Council and do not represent a mandatory list.
+In addition to the points made in Appendix B, there are particular matters in the context of public safety and fire safety which should be considered in connection with theatres and cinemas.
+The principle remains that conditions must be necessary and should be established through risk assessment and standardised conditions should be avoided.
+The points which follow are for consideration and do not represent a mandatory list.

-C.1 Premises used for closely seated audiences
+Premises used for closely seated audiences